Rafisto/uni/3_semester_2024/akiso/lab/lista1/README.md

 ### GPT

-**General Partition Table** is a standard for the layout of the partition table on a physical hard disk.
+**GUID Partition Table** is a standard for the layout of the partition table on a physical hard disk.
 It is a part of the UEFI standard.

 ### MBR